wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

     - Azure (Microsoft) Azure Virtual Machine `standard_b2s`

     Select Ubuntu Server 22.0.4 LTS as OS and run setup instructions as described at https://docs.wis2box.wis.wmo.int/en/latest/user/getting-started.html#software-dependencies

-    You can get the release-archive for the wis2box-release used in this training as follows:
+    The release archive for wis2box as used in this training can be downloaded as follows:

     ```bash
     wget https://github.com/wmo-im/wis2box/releases/download/1.0b5/wis2box-setup-1.0b5.zip